 Here are some useful tips to help you stay sober during the lockdown:

-Social distancing doesn’t mean pure isolation.
+Stay connected: Social distancing doesn’t mean pure isolation.
 Instead, try to reach out to as many friends and members of the family if you need help.
 Additionally, there are plenty of resources online that can help you prevent complete isolation.
+The feeling of isolation and loneliness can worsen the addiction.
+There are online meetings with Google Hangouts, Zoom, and you can stay in touch with phone calls or even text

-Go outside as much as you can.
+Get outdoors: Go outside as much as you can.
 This doesn’t mean going to the city park or town park.
 Instead, go outside and tend to your garden, or do things that need to be done around your house.
+If you don’t live in a house, then you can go into nature and take a walk.
+Go somewhere where you’re unlikely to meet people and remember to adhere to social distancing rules

 If you’re suffering from alcohol addiction, then it’s crucial that you try to control your alcohol intake during coronavirus.
 If you have a severe alcohol dependence, cutting down gradually, or tapering off is recommended.